oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 7. Copy the appropriate Connection String of the database instance used by your application.

-Applications can connect to your Oracle ADB instance using the database credentials and the copied connect descriptor.
+Applications can connect to your Oracle ADB instance using the database credentials and the copied :ref:`Connect Descriptor <conndescriptor>`.
 For example, to connect as the ADMIN user:

 .. code-block:: python